jpoff22/team1/README.md

 * pacman get valid moves
   * check the four locations in cardinal directions and add them to the return list if they aren't a wall

+* pacman move
+  * pick any valid move randomly and move to it
+* pacman is_ghost_is_range
+  * returns true if there is a ghost 1 tile in any direction of Pacman and false otherwise
+* pacman consume
+  * consumes a cookie and returns the cookie component if there is one at Pacman's position and null otherwise

 ### Tests

 * ghost move